josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 Are ropes good enough?
 At 2^24 to 2^27 we're measuring the concatenations in seconds and the growth appears linear until that point even though asymptotically it is not.
 You could argue that's good enough because that's the memory limit of the browser.

-Would a StringBuilder implemented in WASM perform significantly better than += and Array.join?
-Would it be benefitial when you need more than 2^27 concatenations when the extra lgN factor causes issues?
+Would a StringBuilder implemented in WASM perform significantly better than += and Array.join if there was a sufficient amount of concatenations?
+Unfortunately, I was limited to 2^27 concatenations before running out of memory.
+If was able to exceed that memory limit, I expect that WASM, and even my Javascript StringBuilder to eventually perform better due to the O(N) vs. O(NlgN) complexity.

+Finally, would we see a performance improvement if we implemented a StringBuilder in the javascript virtual machine instead of JSRope and rebuilt the browser?

 # Java source